 Stakeholders often need accounting reports, like P/L statements, to make decisions.
 If the accounting department must run these reports, then decision-makers must request them and wait.
 This is extra, unnecessary work for the accounting team.
 And it means that critical data is not in the hands of those who need it when they need it.

-Of course, needing a new ERP is one thing, and being prepared for it is another.
+Of course, knowing your need a new ERP is one thing, and being prepared for it is another.

 Here are six more questions to ask to determine your organization’s ERP readiness: